(Last updated on: 13/12/2021)

 You will start as a Junior flight attendant for your 6-month probation period.
 Your salary rises after 9 months when you become a Senior flight attendant.
 Your salary is composed of your basic salary, flying hours and commission from onboard sales.

 Wizz Air do not provide accommodation for their Cabin Crew.
 You’re expected to either live or be ready to move within 60 minutes of your chosen base.
-You’re also expected to make this journey to your base upon your work schedule.
+You’re also expected to make your own way to the base airport for work.

 Are you looking for a job as Cabin Crew?
 Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my new Online Diploma Becoming Cabin Crew now!